oubino/locpix_points/paper/README.txt

 9. Combine neural network and logistic regression classification & calculate per-patient performance
 	1. python scripts/rename_nn_models.py  # Renames models
-	2. jupyter-notebook  # then open the scripts/combine_and_classify_patients.ipynb notebook
+	2. jupyter-notebook  # then open the scripts/combine_and_classify_patients.ipynb notebook and run to the end
 	3. python scripts/per_patient_final_results.py  # Can also be run cell by cell in some IDEs (e.g. VS Code) to display dataframes

 Instructions to load in our model and evaluate on data